 They happen.
 The body gets used to everything, so it will adapt to your new eating and moving routine.
 That means when you see things stalling, mix up your routine.
 That said, consistency is key, in terms of your commitment to the program.
 Pickert cautions against weighing yourself too often—the number on the scale doesn’t mean that things aren’t happening in your body.
 (He points out that when you start a calorie-deficit eating plan, your body can lose eight pounds in water weight, which means it has several weeks of actual fat loss at the one-to-two-pounds-per-week rate to catch up.)
 “But if you realise you’re not making it, circle a new date on the calendar and adjust your math,” Pickert says.
 “Don’t give up.”

 13. Measure success without the scale, too

-How your clothing fits (or no longer fits) is an awesome indicator of progress, especially if you’ve added strength training into the mix—while you shouldn’t be gaining from muscle training (if you’re overweight to begin with), you may not lose pounds as quickly as you lose inches.
-And then there are the unexpected physical benefits of a shrinking body size.
+How your clothing fits (or no longer fits) is an awesome indicator of progress, especially if you’ve added strength training into the mix—while you shouldn’t be gaining from muscle training a fat guy may not lose weight as quickly as you lose centimetres.
+And then there are the unexpected physical benefits of shrinking body size.
 “I vividly recall feeling that I had more of a spring in my step after losing just 10kgs on my eventual 50kg-pound-trek,” Pickert says.
 “Later on, after 25 kay-gees, I noticed one night how much easier it was to roll over in bed; I didn’t have to make a plan with a leg kick and a flip anymore!”